xuanxu/starmatrix/README.rst

     $ pip install starmatrix

-This will also install some dependencies if they are not found in the system: *numpy*, *scipy* and *pyyaml*
+This will install the most recent release version and also some dependencies if they are not found in the system: *numpy*, *scipy* and *pyyaml*

 A previous installation can be upgraded to the latest version with::